-William and Dian Taylor Professor of Accountancy
+Director of Global Studies in Accountancy and William and Dian Taylor Professor of Accountancy

 Chih-Chen Lee is the William and Dian Taylor Professor of Accountancy in the Department of Accountancy, Northern Illinois University.
-She obtained her Ph.D. in Accounting from Southern Illinois University at Carbondale.
+She obtained her Ph.D. degree in accounting from Southern Illinois University at Carbondale.
 She is a CPA (Certified Public Accountant) and CFE (Certified Fraud Examiner).
-In addition, she is a member of American Accounting Association, Illinois CPA Society, Association of Certified Fraud Examiners, Institute of Internal Auditors, and Information Systems Audit and Control Association.
+In addition, she is a member of the American Accounting Association, Illinois CPA Society, Association of Certified Fraud Examiners, Institute of Internal Auditors, and Information Systems Audit and Control Association.